ellakcy/moodle-compose/README.md

 ```

-Please replace the values with *italics* to the apropriate values.
+Please replace the values that are between `^` with apropriate ones.
 For ssl certificate we recomend the letencrpypt's certbot.